MochaWaffle/Smart-Classroom-Attendance-System/README.md

 # Smart-Classroom-Attendance-System
-An EPIC classroom-ready solution that records student attendance via RFID
+An EPIC classroom-ready solution that records student attendance via RFID.

+## Quick-Info
+esp32-bridge - Folder that contains the server code to be hosted online using services such as Render.

+Smart_Classroom_Attendance - Folder that contains Arduino code for the ESP32-S.

+Everything else - Vite + React + JavaScript SWC website.
+Can run `npm run build` after setting up the repository locally to host online using services such as Netlify.

 ## How it works
 An ESP32-S is connected on a breadboard connected to a RFID reader, a LED, and a buzzer using jumper wires.
 Then, the Arduino code inside Smart_Classroom_Attendance is uploaded to the ESP32-S. The user would modify the Arduino Code to connect to their specific WiFi.
 The user would also include the course doc id from the database after the professor already created a course in the website.
 Thus, the attendance system only works for one course per professor.